Macmee/import-export/README.md

 This was forked from the unmaintained `import-export` package.

-This exists because Node itself does not support ES6 modules currently - see https://nodejs.org/api/esm.html - but the functionality is useful if for little more reason than that it's more terse.
-If/when Node gets production es6 module support this package will become redundant and probably stop being maintained, because more complicated scenarios absolutely require that you can rearrange the AST.
+This exists because Node itself (as of 12.x LTS) does not enable ES6 module support by default - see https://nodejs.org/docs/latest-v12.x/api/esm.html - and you can't insist that everybody runs node with `--experimental-modules` just to load your module.
+If/when Node gets production ES6 module support this package will become redundant and probably stop being maintained, because more complicated scenarios absolutely require that you can rearrange the AST.

 ## Usage